 PageUp Online Job Offer: To be completed by all first-time employees of TC (regardless of the type of employment) when getting authorized for the job.
 The Departmental Hiring Manager/supervisor will initiate the on-boarding process by sending a contingent job offer.
 Once the student has accepted a job offer and completed the post-offer on-boarding steps, all employment details and employment authorization must be completed within PageUp prior to the start date.

 FWS Agreement Contract and Terms: To be completed by all Federal Work-Study employees every year or for any additional work-study job.Note: Failure to complete the FWS Agreement Contract and Terms at the Office of Financial Aid WILL result in the termination of your work study job offer and/or paycheck and payment delays.
 It is the student and hiring department's responsibility to obtain and return the required forms in advance within a timely manner at the Office of Financial Aid.

 Rehire Documents: Students workers (Work Study, interim, graduate assistants) who have worked at TC in some capacity may be required to complete re-hiring documents.
 The hiring department and student should ensure that all hiring documents are up-to-date with their HR Generalist at the Human Resources Office.

 Change Form: To be completed when a student employee changes a job or adds a job to ensure paychecks are delivered to the correct TC mailbox.
 Available at the Office of Human Resources.

-E-PAF: All students who resign from a position for any reason or get terminated must notify the Student Employment Manager in the Office of Financial Aid.
+E-PAF: All students who resign from a position for any reason or are terminated must notify the Student Employment Manager in the Office of Financial Aid.
 They should also ensure that the supervisor is completing the termination process (E-PAF) for Human Resources purposes.

 Students can view/track their gross earnings and net earnings through TC Portal from the financial aid section and the pay stub sections, respectively.